apimetry/demo/java-springboot-gradle/README.md

     }
 }
 ```
-The in our interceptor we read the HTTP body and add it as an attribute
+Then in our interceptor we read the HTTP body and add it as an attribute
 ```java
 if (span != null) {
     span.setAttribute("apimetry.customer.id", merchant.id());